sumwale/keepassxc-unlock/README.md

 ```

-The script will warn if TPM2 support cannot be detected and provide helpful suggestions.
+The setup will warn if TPM2 support cannot be detected and provide helpful suggestion.
 Further it will test these parameters for user confirmation and also register the
 keepassxc binary SHA512 checksum which is verified later before auto-unlocking.